 America was built on minorities and thrives on minorities.
 Historically, the most elite members of our society have exploited minorities for financial gain while limiting the rights of those minorities -especially racial, ethnic, and gender minorities.
 I recognize the intersectionality of minority oppression, and invite discussion on how minorities can unite for the greater cause of true equality.
 The Civil Rights Act of 1964 protects certain minorities under the law, however it often skirts the microaggressions of racism and gender bias, and black Americans are still subject to institutional racism and police brutality in our nation.

-I am in full support of the New Green Deal, and/or any propositions that aim to eliminate our industrial effect on climate change.
+I am in full support of the Green New Deal.
 Americans have undoubtedly benefitted from the very sources that are causing irreversible, adverse effects on our climate and environment.
 It is unethical for us to reap the benefits of this industrial society and then leave this place a wasteland for future generations.
 We look back at the New Deal with admiration and gratefulness for how it brought the United States out of the Great Depression and transformed it into the modern landscape it is today.
 Future generations will look back at us and either thank us for saving our planet, or beg to understand why we didn't make a change when we had the opportunity.
 Now is the crucial time for our government officials to take action.
 The Green New Deal positively affects climate change while addressing economic inequities and racial injustice.

 When it comes to National Security, one of our greatest threats comes from within.
 As a supporter of the Constitution, I support the right to bear arms, but not without restriction.
 There are more guns in America than people, and not coincidentally, the United States is one of the leading nations in the world when it comes to death by guns.
 We are also one of the few constitutional sovereignties in the world that guarantees the right to bear arms.
 We live in a different world than when we established our Constitution and thus need to reconsider how we interpret the Second Amendment.
-There needs to be greater emphasis on background checks and restrictions on how easy it is to obtain a firearm.
+There needs to be greater emphasis on background checks and restrictions on obtaining firearms capable of mass destruction.

 We cannot claim to be the greatest nation in the world while ignoring one of the most vulnerable groups of people here at home -the homeless and impoverished.
 We are leaving far too many of our own on the streets without access to adequate resources or shelter.
 In the past year, homelessness increased 12% in LA County and 16% in the City of LA.
 In certain parts of CA-28, homelessness increased 40%.
-Alleviating homelessness is important to me, especially because homelessness disproportionately affects people of color and LGBTQIA people.
-I have volunteered as an overnight supervisor at a shelter, and I currently serve as one of the Homelessness Liaisons on the Silver Lake Neighborhood Council.
-As your representative, I will work to make sure we immediately address homelessness in LA County and nationwide.
+Alleviating homelessness is important to me because it disproportionately affects people of color and LGBTQIA people.
+40% of homeless youth in LA identify as LGBTQIA!
+I currently serve as one of the Homelessness Liaisons on the Silver Lake Neighborhood Council, and as your representative, I will work to make sure we effectively address homelessness in LA County and nationwide.

 Working and middle class stability goes hand in hand with homelessness in California and in America.
 We cannot expect decreases in rates of homelessness when the middle class is getting smaller and rents are rising.
-I'm in favor of a program similar to the Works Progress Administration that would employ Americans, both skilled and unskilled, to build a better and greener nation (Green Works Progress Administration).
+I fully support a Green New Deal that would employ Americans, both skilled and unskilled, to build a better and greener nation .
 Projects would include clean energy centers to capture wind, solar, and ocean power, and improvements to our local and national infrastructure, serving a duel purpose of jobs creation and clean energy production.
 Homeless and jobless people would be given priority for local projects.

 Healthcare should be a human right, but it isn't -at least not in the United States.
 Healthcare should not be an industry, but will continue to be until we take it out of the hands of private insurers.
 No American should suffer or die because they can't afford health insurance, but this is the reality many Americans face because of the inadequate and unaffordable healthcare model in place.
-I fully support Medicare for All, and not just for those 65 and up.
+I fully support Medicare for All.
 When more Americans have easy and affordable access to preventative health care, less of us will suffer.